DfE-R-Community/dfethemes/README.md

 - heat2 - white to pink (continuous)
 - cold - white to blue (continuous)
 - cold2 - white to turqouise (continuous)
+- pale - paler palettes for big blocks of colour (bar charts or treemaps)

 ![](man/figures/README-unnamed-chunk-5-1.png)<!-- -->

 Examples of usage would be:

+Light theme

 ``` r
 ggplot2::ggplot(data = iris)+